Bacterial turbulence drives interfacial waves and shape dynamics in phase-separated droplets: Results

-Bacterial flow leads to pronounced fluctuations of droplet interface, as shown in \figref{fig:2}{a}–\figref{fig:2}{b} and Movie~S3, which are negligible for droplets with the similar size in thermal equilibrium.
-To quantify the interface fluctuations, we parameterize the equatorial contour at time $t$ as $r(\varphi,t)$, where $\varphi$ is the azimuthal coordinate (Fig.~S3).
-We then compute the temporally averaged fluctuation spectrum $S(k) = \langle|\hat{u}_{k}|^{2}\rangle$, with $\hat{u}_{k}$ the spatial Fourier transform of the radial deformation $r(\varphi,t)$~\cite{pecreaux_refined_2004}. \figref{fig:2}{c} shows the fluctuation spectra of four representative droplets.
-The spectra show a clear change in scaling behavior at the characteristic wavevector of $1/\ell_{v}$, from a $k^{-2}$ dependence at small $k$ to a $k^{-4}$ dependence at large $k$.
-These scale-dependent behaviors underscore how nonequilibrium driving fundamentally redistributes interfacial energy among modes~\cite{takatori_active_2020,vutukuri_active_2020,park_response_2022,adkins_dynamics_2022,kokot_spontaneous_2022}, in contrast to the equilibrium-like equipartition observed in passive droplets or vesicles~\cite{stottrup_determination_2007,pecreaux_refined_2004,honerkamp-smith_line_2008,shimobayashi_critical_2023}.
-Temporal behavior of the fluctuations can be characterized by the normalized dynamic structure factor \( S_n(k,\omega) \) (Methods), which exhibits peaks at nonzero frequencies for small wavenumbers (Fig.~\ref{fig:2}d).
-This indicates the presence of propagating wave modes, consistent with the kymographs in Fig.~S6a.
-As \( k \) increases, \( S_n(k,\omega) \) no longer displays distinct wave peaks.
-This transition occurs at a \( k_c \), marked by the dashed line in Fig.~\ref{fig:2}d, which approximately corresponds to the scale of the velocity correlation length $\ell_v$.
+Bacterial motion induces pronounced droplet interface fluctuations (Fig. 2a–Fig. 2b and Supplementary Movie 3), which are negligible in similarly sized passive droplets at thermal equilibrium.
+To quantify the interface fluctuations, we parameterize the equatorial contour at time $t$ as $r(\varphi,t)$, where $\varphi$ is the azimuthal coordinate (Supplementary Figure~6).
+We then compute the temporally averaged fluctuation spectrum $S(k) = \langle|\hat{u}_{k}|^{2}\rangle$, with $\hat{u}_{k}$ the spatial Fourier transform of the radial deformation $r(\varphi,t)$~\cite{pecreaux_refined_2004}.
+As shown in Fig. 2c for four representative droplets, the spectra exhibit a clear scaling transition near the characteristic wavevector of $1/\ell_\mathrm{v}$: from a $k^{-2}$ dependence at small $k$ to a $k^{-4}$ dependence at large $k$.
+This scale-dependent behavior underscores how nonequilibrium driving fundamentally redistributes interfacial energy among modes~\cite{takatori_active_2020,vutukuri_active_2020,park_response_2022,adkins_dynamics_2022,kokot_spontaneous_2022}, in contrast to the equilibrium-like equipartition observed in passive droplets or vesicles~\cite{helfrich_elastic_1973,stottrup_determination_2007,pecreaux_refined_2004,honerkamp-smith_line_2008,shimobayashi_critical_2023}.
+Temporal behavior of the fluctuations can be characterized by the normalized dynamic structure factor \( S_\mathrm{n}(k,\omega) \) (Methods), which exhibits peaks at nonzero frequencies for small wavenumbers (Fig.~\ref{fig:2}d).
+This indicates the presence of propagating wave modes, consistent with the kymographs in Supplementary Figure~9a.
+As \( k \) increases, \( S_\mathrm{n}(k,\omega) \) no longer displays distinct wave peaks.
+This transition occurs at a \( k_c \), marked by the dashed line in Fig.~\ref{fig:2}d, which approximately corresponds to the scale of the velocity correlation length $\ell_\mathrm{v}$.